BuilderIO/partytown/docs/nextjs.md

 ---
-title: Next.js
+title: NextJS
 ---

-The Next.js setup is largely the same as the [React integration guide](/react), except it goes further into how to add to the [Next.js](https://nextjs.org/) framework's `<Head/>` component.
+The Next.js setup is largely the same as the [React integration guide](/react), except it goes further into how to add to the [NextJS](https://nextjs.org/) framework's `<Head/>` component.

 ## Install